Bike Care Tips for All Cyclists

 Cleaning Your Bike

-Regular cleaning is vital.
-Dirt and grime can wear out components and cause rust.
-Use a bucket of soapy water and a sponge.
-Rinse your bike with low-pressure water before scrubbing.
-Focus on the frame, chain, gears, and brakes.
-Rinse off soap and dry with a clean cloth.
+Regular cleaning is one of those things everyone knows they should do but most of us skip.
+Don’t be that person.
+Dirt and grime grind away at your components and invite rust to the party.
+Grab a bucket of soapy water, a sponge, and give your bike a once-over.
+Rinse with low-pressure water first — no power washers, please — then scrub down the frame, chain, gears, and brakes.
+Rinse off the soap and dry everything with a clean cloth.
+Takes about fifteen minutes.

 Lubricating the Chain